 Security Considerations

-- Minimal information exposure: The script only shows what's needed
+- Minimal information exposure: Only shows operational details

-- No sensitive data: Avoids displaying passwords or private configuration
+- No sensitive data: Avoids displaying passwords or private keys

 - Interactive sessions only: Doesn't run for automated processes